jMonkeyEngine/jmonkeyengine-website/content/communitylog/new-website.md

 ![Contributors an backers](/uploads/Screenshot_2020-12-13-jMonkeyEngine-contributors.webp)

-*Note: the list of backers and contributors is not updated in realtime, due to local (browser level) caching it might take up to 2 days for the update to be propagated to everyone*
+*Note: the list of backers and contributors is not updated in realtime, due to local (browser level) caching, it might take up to 2 days for the update to be propagated to everyone*

 ### Backer message